redis/redis-io/views/documentation.md

 Sponsors
 ---

-The work [Salvatore Sanfilippo](http://antirez.com) do in order to develop Redis is sponsored by [Pivotal](http://gopivotal.io).
+The work [Salvatore Sanfilippo](http://antirez.com) does in order to develop Redis is sponsored by [Pivotal](http://gopivotal.io).
 In the past the Redis project was sponsored and accepted donations from other companies that are listed in the [Sponsors page](/topics/sponsors).

 License, Trademark and Logo
 ---